aka The Big Friendly Gelding!

 I am an outgoing pony who enjoys smiling and spending time with people and helping them discover horses and ponies!

 Hi there!
-I am Cookie and I am a new member of the barn herd!
+I am Cookie and I can be a jerk!
 I was born in February of 2017 on an Amish farm in Southern Maryland and hand raised with my siblings and friend, Stella.
 We were hand chosen to be part of The Big Purple Barn so we could help people learn about other types of farm animals!

 I NEED A SPONSOR!